Welcome!

 is a term to describe the fact the readers and viewing audiences are willing to set aside critical thinking to enjoy a story.

 INTERRUPTING the suspension of disbelief dismantles/unhinges a story.
 When that happens, the reader gets knocked out of the reading experience, and their logical brain takes over.
+For example, if you story is about a coven of witches set in in the 1990s, we are willing to suspend disbelief and follow the witches' stories; however, if a character whips out an iPhone - the brain buzzes with -HUHWHAT?
+Logical brain tells the reader that iPhones weren't around in the 90s, and the suspension of disbelief is dismantled.
 Don't do that to your readers!
 To avoid interruptions, writers must follow the rules of the world they initially established.

 For example, in Wolfie the Bunny by Ame Dyckman and Zachariah OHora, the protagonist is Dot.
 She is a bunny child in a bunny family.
 The ordinary world sets up a dad bunny in a hat and suit; a mom bunny in glasses, dress, and purse; and dot with her hoodie and hairbow.
 The reader is willing to suspend disbelief and accept that this clothing-wearing bunny family exists, because we want to immerse ourselves in their story.
 The opening lines shows us the system of logic that we will attach to